PravinDurai/maxoptra-assessment/assessment1/README.md

 #Note (Validation)
 #while uploading the card details via file, If it finds a particular card number is not valid then those cards won't be displayed in the output
 #We get only the valid cards in the form of tables
+#There is one drawback in this ie., when the session gets invalidated after 240 seconds.
+I haven't added a code to redirect it to the Login page.

 #When you try to upload without selecting a file then you get an error message asking you to upload the file